GLNG Long Put Strategy

 What is a long put on GLNG?

 A long put on GLNG is the long put strategy applied to GLNG (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With GLNG stock trading near $57.24, the strikes shown on this page are snapped to the nearest listed GLNG chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With GLNG stock at $52.35 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed GLNG chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are GLNG long put max profit and max loss calculated?